freedaun/Swahili-Flashcards/README.md

 Verbs have their root separated by a single quote, to show the conjugation, ex: `ana'lia`.
 The same was done for nouns when they are modified, like `kazi'ni`.

+Randomization also affects the last 2 categories, Conjugated and Negated, as are generated on the fly for each session.
+Likewise possessives are randomized in phrases that contain them.